YOUR DIGITAL

-When setting up my company, am I obliged to register for VAT?
+When setting up your company, do you need to register for VAT?

-What Swiss VAT rates are in force as of 2024?
+What are the Swiss VAT rates in force (from) 2024?

 Since 1 January 2024, VAT rates in Switzerland are as follows: